A user account will be locked after too many (5) failed authentication attempts.

 If the user account is set with a Login Type other than Database, it is possible for the account to also be locked at the authentication provider's (OneLogin, Azure AD, SOLABS Identity) level.
 This will depend on the provider's own configuration.
 This means that the account could also need to be unlocked on that side too before the user can access SOLABS QM10 again.

 The procedure to unlock these will depend on the provider's own configuration (which is not managed by SOLABS).
-Some could be configured to automatically "unlock" the accounts after a specific amount of time, some may have self-unlock mechanics in place via a general portal and some may require the intervention of a system administrator.
+Some could be configured to automatically "unlock" the accounts after a specific amount of time, some may have a self-unlock mechanism in place via a general portal and some may require the intervention of a system administrator.

 Reminder: As with any other requests, users should always send them to their local SOLABS QM10 Administrators first, who will know where to redirect them (either internally or to the SOLABS Support Team).